 In-house Covid testing line at leading Innviertel company

-Upper Austrian machine engineering company Fill started in-house coronavirus testing in October last year in order to ensure the health of employees and to enable on-site installation assignments in Austria and abroad.
-This testing operation was expanded substantially on March 1, 2021.
-All employees and their family members, all retired Fill employees, and the entire population of Gurten can now be tested for coronavirus free of charge from Monday to Friday.
-This campaign is extremely popular.
+Fill’s experience with the testing strategy in recent months has been extremely good.
+Establishment of several vaccination lines at the company was therefore a logical second step.
+Fill started in-house coronavirus testing in October 2020 in order to ensure the health of employees and to enable on-site installation assignments in Austria and abroad.
+This testing operation was expanded substantially in March 2021.
+All employees and their family members, all retired Fill employees, and the entire population of Gurten have since been able to be tested for coronavirus free of charge from Monday to Friday.

 Fill is a leading international machine engineering company based in Gurten, Upper Austria.
 With sophisticated high-tech systems and custom manufacturing solutions for metal, plastics and wood, Fill makes its customers the best in their fields.
 The automotive, aviation, sports and building industries all benefit from Fill’s expertise.
 Since it was founded in 1966, the company has distinguished itself through enormous innovative strength, strong values and the best jobs.
 “If you are seeking the best solution, shape your future with Fill” is the guiding principle of the company’s more than 900 employees.
 “Wir sind 1!
 We are one!” is their vision and stands for togetherness not only with the team, but also with customers, suppliers and partners.
 The company is 100 percent family-owned and is managed by Andreas Fill (CEO), Martin Reiter (CSO), Alois Wiesinger (CTO) and Günter Redhammer (COO).
 In 2020, Fill recorded sales of around 144 million euros.

 Fill Machine Engineering

 The COVID vaccination line recently installed in the Fill Future Zone drew large crowds from eight in the morning onwards on June 1st.